Raise the Bottom Listed by cmdorganization Ransomware Group

 Raise The Bottom is an opioid treatment center in Idaho, offering outpatient medication-assisted treatment (MAT) programs and therapy.
 The center provides services including Suboxone, Methadone, and Vivitrol, with locations in Boise, Nampa, and Pocatello.
 Their mission is to support Idaho residents in reclaiming their lives from opioid addiction through comprehensive care that involves family and community.
 With a focus on personalized treatment and a whole-person approach, Raise The Bottom aims to foster lasting recovery and stability for individuals and their families.

 On May 15, 2026, opioid treatment provider Raise the Bottom appeared on the leak site of the ransomware group cmdorganization.
-The Idaho-based clinic, which serves patients in Boise, Nampa, and Pocatello with medication-assisted treatment including Suboxone, Methadone, and Vivitrol, had internal files exfiltrated during a ransomware attack.
+The Idaho-based clinic, which serves patients in Boise, Nampa, and Pocatello with medication-assisted treatment including Suboxone, Methadone, and Vivitrol, is claimed to have had internal files exfiltrated during a ransomware attack.

 Why This Matters for You and Your Family